robnagler/container-play/docker/README.md

 ```

 Wait, what happend?
 Nothing?
 The image was rebuilt, but it had exactly the
-same hash as the previous build so docker didn't do anything.
+same contents as the previous build so docker didn't do anything.
 This is a
 bit strange, but makes a lot of sense in that docker builds are idempotent,
 which makes the process of creating and running a docker image reproducible.
+Docker uses the hash of the image for its ID, which is how it verifies that
+nothing has changed.

 #### Building an Application Image